 Crit Manager and Facilitator

-I’m an artist, curator and trainee foundation tutor.
+I’m an artist, curator and foundation tutor at Kensington and Chelsea College .
+I have a PGCE in post-compulsory education from the Institute of Education, a BA in Fine Art from Goldsmiths College, and I am currently studying for an MA in Contemporary Art Theory also at Goldsmiths.
 I believe that art education is valuable as a means to engage with the world in a particularly meaningful way.
 I am interested in how and where it achieves this and how to replicate and share it, particularly in a climate where the arts and art education are under threat.
 I have worked as part of the Q-Art team since 2012 facilitating crits and workshops, and enjoy it enormously.

 I started coming to Q-Art Crits first as an observer, and then began presenting in 2012.
 I enjoy the variety of practices and people that join the crits and the interesting tangents discussions can take.
 I am a practicing artist and create sculptures, installations and performances focusing on our daily patterns, specifically our methods of communicating.
 I graduated from Chelsea College of Arts in 2012, and also hold a BA/MA in English Literature from Queen Mary University.
-Finding Q-Art an invaluable source of critique and debate since finishing University, I now edit web copy, books, and videos for the organisation.
+Outside of Q-Art I also work as a visiting practitioner on the Graduate Diploma Fine Art course at Chelsea College of Arts.

 I have extensive experience in education and teaching having been a Teacher of Modern Languages, Head of Year and a Deputy Head Teacher.
 I was a founding tutor on the Teach First programme, and have experience in urban education and regeneration.
 I was Director of Foundation for Raising Achievement, a cross-borough regeneration project with Tower Hamlets, Newham, Bexley, Greenwhich and Lewisham.
 I hold a BA in Fine Art from the Cass School of Art, an MSc in Psychological Assessment in Organisations, an MIL in French, a postgraduate Diploma in Linguistics and have Qualified Teacher Status.

-With thanks also to: previous contributors to the Q-Art team – Emily Wallis, Craig Edwards, Charlie Wainwright, Peng Zuqiang, Jeff Ko; our designer Jens Dan Johansen; our website team Amy Downes, Jonas Skafte, Krishen Kanadia, and to workshop facilitator Jheni Arboine (profile coming soon).
+With thanks also to other previous and ongoing contributors to the Q-Art team: Emily Wallis, Craig Edwards, Charlie Wainwright, Peng Zuqiang, Luis Ignacio Rodriguez, Jeff Ko; our designer Jens Dan Johansen; our web designers Amy Downes, Jonas Skafte, Krishen Kanadia, and our workshop facilitators Jheni Arboine, Marie Taylor, Amelia Webster.